Our next meeting (AGM) will be held at 7:30m on Wednesday 12th June in Shenfield Parish Hall, 60 Hutton Rd, Brentwood, Essex CM15 8LB.

 also give local people buying their first home ‘first dibs’ on new homes built in their area to give them confidence that new homes will be available to them and their families;

-provide additional homes by bringing empty houses back into use and removing the council tax subsidy for second and empty home owners;
+provide additional homes by bringing empty houses back into use and taxing empty homes more;

 ensure that key workers can live locally in our Borough;

-support only proposal where roads, transport, schools, green spaces and surgeries are guaranteed.
+support only proposals where roads, transport, schools, green spaces and surgeries are guaranteed.

-Pledge 3: Champion the community with real support for voluntary groups and public services
+Pledge 3: Champion the community with real support for our volunteers, charities and services

 secure long-term, stable funding for groups like Brentwood Community Transport, Citizens Advice and our Council for Voluntary Services;